 This is another interesting approach – to pitch a cover as a book cover.
 This immediately tells you it will be a long story that involves many people, and judging by the gun in focus in the foreground, most likely dramatic and fatal.

 We couldn’t help but mention one of the world’s most valuable movie posters — “Metropolis”.
 It has a sophisticated design that precisely transmits the story.
-Being a symbol of both hope and caution, yellow color delivers the message of plot’s complexity, especially being highlighted on a black background.
+Being a symbol of both hope and caution, yellow color delivers the message of the plot’s complexity, especially being highlighted on a black background.

 From the industrial and brutal style of drawings, a viewer understands that the movie is a science-fiction.
 These details are actually enough for an audience to decide whether to watch a movie or not.
 Thus, the “Metropolis” poster is a bright example of how a designer can create a poster that can pass the centuries and still remain relevant in 2019.